 Saji Koduvath, Advocate, Kottayam.

 - RTI replies or information (other than certified copies) are not substantive evidence in law.
-Therefore, they are not admissible in evidence as public documents, or as secondary evidence (of documents).
+Therefore, they are not admissible in evidence as public documents, or as secondary evidence.

 - Where the copy of a document, which is not a Public Document, is issued under the RTI Act, recording it to be a certified copy [under Section 2 (j)(ii)], it is admissible in evidence, only with further evidence as to the non-production of the original (as required under Sec.
 65, Evidence Act).